Jahia/Marketing-Factory-DMP-extension-sample/README.md

 # Marketing Factory DMP extension sample

-This project contains an example of extension for Marketing Factory, It provide an implementation of UnomiRequestListener .
+This project contains an example of extension for Marketing Factory, It provide an implementation of UnomiRequestListener.

 This implementation is adding a new Event to enrich the user profile with a new property.